5ervant/youtube-video-player/README.md

 ### Applying "YouTube Data API v3" key ###

 Go to [Google API Console](https://console.developers.google.com), create a project, enable "YouTube Data API v3" and grab your API key.
-Open */src/index.js* and change the `API_KEY` with your key.
+Open */src/index.js* and change the `API_KEY` value with your key.
 And open your terminal, change to the project directory, then start the gulp process with:

 ```
 > npm start